GSA/digitalgov.gov/content/events/2020/05/2020-05-21-uswds-monthly-call-may-2020.md

 {{< img-right src="uswds-logo" >}}

-Dan Williams, U.S. Web Design System (USWDS) product lead, will host the next USWDS monthly call on Thursday, May 21, at 2:30 pm, ET.
-Register today!

-Join this month’s call where Dan and USWDS team members will demo the design system’s newly-released components for cards and forms.
-They’ll also share new UX guidance for data visualizations.
+Join this month’s call where Dan Williams, U.S. Web Design System (USWDS) product lead and USWDS team members will demo the design system’s newly-released components for cards and forms.
+They’ll also share new user expereince (UX) guidance for data visualizations.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.

 USWDS is a library of principles, guidance, and code to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.

 ## About the USWDS

 [**The U.S. Web Design System**](https://designsystem.digital.gov/) is a toolkit of principles, guidance, and code to help government teams design and build accessible, mobile-friendly websites backed by user research and modern best practices.

 - [The U.S. Web Design System](https://designsystem.digital.gov/)